 When Rosella was sold to Lever & Kitchen (which later became Unilever) in 1963 there were six factories.
-Under Unilever’s ownership the range was rationalised and in 2003 the brand was sold to the privately owned import-export company Stuart Alexander.
+Under Unilever’s ownership, the range was rationalised and in 2003 the brand was sold to the privately owned import-export company Stuart Alexander.
 Unilever continued to own the manufacturing operation.

 The brand was sold once more, in 2006, to Gourmet Food Holdings but the new owner was placed into receivership in 2012.
 When no buyer emerged for the brand the remaining factory (in Sydney) closed down in March 2013.
-The Rosella brand was later acquired by another private family company, Sabrands Australia, who continue to manufacture sauces, soups, chutneys and relishes in Victoria.
+The Rosella brand was later acquired by another private family company, Sabrands Australia, which continue to manufacture sauces, soups, chutneys and relishes in Victoria.